fbpx

 Wanna know more?

-We have an entire article reviewing our experience with Mad Campers New Zealand.
-In our review we share our 100% honest opinions about the campervan rental experience.
 We also share a video tour of the inside of our campervan and break down each of the campervan models available through Mad Campers so you can choose which model works best for your needs.

 Psst!
-Don’t miss the section the Mad Campers Challenge, which is another way to save money and actually get a 5% refund on your rental if you complete it!
+Don’t miss the section about the Mad Campers Challenge, which is another way to save money and actually get a 5% refund on your rental if you complete it!

 Escape Campervans